fullstackreact/react-native-oauth/README.md

 We need to enable the `Identity Toolkit API` API.
 Click on `Enable API` and add this api to your app.
 Once it's enabled, we'll need to collect our credentials.

 Navigate to the `Credentials` tab and create a new credential.
-Create a **web API credential**.
-Take note of the client id and the URL scheme.
+Create an **iOS API credential**.
+Take note of the `client_id` and the `iOS URL scheme`.
 In addition, make sure to set the bundle ID as the bundle id in our application in Xcode:

 ![](./resources/google/creds.png)